ULHPC/tutorials/tools/conda/README.md

 - an R project, and
 - a project that requires both Python and R software tools.

-Multiple systems have been developed, with each system focussing on a few aspects of the problem.
-This tutorial aims to present the basic underlying principles of environment and package management systems, and to familiarize the reader with some of the most popular implementations.

-- The tutorial starts with an introduction to Conda, which is one of the most complete implementation of package and environment management.
-The Conda system architecture is described and an example of how a Conda system can be installed and used to manage environments and packages is presented.
-- Then, the project environment management and reproducibility functionalities of Conda are presented.
-Conda is used in a practical example to create a project environment, set up aspects of the system environment and install packages, and finally store the environment state and restore the environment in a new system.
-- Delving into how Conda implements environment and package management in systems and projects, some basic principles of system management emerge.
-A quick overview is presented of how these principles are implemented in package and environment management systems for R, Python, and Julia.
-- Finally, the integration of various package and environment management tools for R, Python, and Julia is discussed.
-Not all packages are available through Conda, so the combination of Conda with other package management tools in system or project environments is often required.

 ---

 ## Self management of work environments in UL HPC with Conda